-Childhood can be a wonderful time.
-You are learning about the world, bonding with your parents, spending time with your friends, and everything is new.
-The innocence of childhood is a spectacular thing.
-Children have a point of view that is truly special and unique.
-When raising children, it is important to remember that you are always making an impression on them.
-Kids have a lot to say, and they may have insight into different areas of your life.
-You are teaching them, but they are also teaching you.
+Childhood can be a special time in a person’s life.
+You’re learning about the world, bonding with your parents, spending time with your friends, and everything is new.
+The innocence marked by childhood means that children have a point of view that is unique.
+When raising children, it can be important to remember that you are always making an impression on them.
+Kids can have a lot to say and may have insight into different areas of life.
+In many ways, you are teaching them, but they are also teaching you.
 Whether you have your own kids or you are working with them as a teacher or in some other capacity, children have a lot to show us through the way that they perceive the world.

 What We Learn As Children

 If you are the parent of a child, it can help to remember that you are watching a young person explore, learn more about themselves, and try to make sense of their world.
 You may have a lot in common with your child, or they may seem very different from you—whether it be their interests, personality, or preferences.
 Whether you are a biological parent or have adopted a child, you can significantly influence this person’s life, perhaps more prominently than anyone else can.